Already have an account?

 With so many speakers in the world, it’s understandable that there is a high demand for customer support workers.
 All 6 countries which have it as a national language are found in Europe, hence these job opportunities are concentrated in Germany.
 Ttec, a global customer service brand, has numerous job offers in customer service for German speakers, open in countries such as Greece and Bulgaria.

-Salespeople are highly motivated, confident and friendly individual.
+Salespeople are highly motivated, confident, and friendly individuals.
 They have strong communication skills and know-how to manage their time.
 You need to know your product inside-out to be able to iron out any worries your prospective client may have.
 Maintaining relationships is key, and a competitive edge doesn’t hurt.

 Due to globalisation, the demand for multilingual candidates is only increasing.
 As a leading economy, German is in high demand worldwide, but especially so in Europe.
 German natives should take advantage of this demand to be able to work abroad for a great wage.
 Wages aside, working abroad brings substantial value to your CV, from connecting with people from all over the world, experiencing different working cultures and gaining new valuable hard and soft skills, you become indispensable to future employers.